 The Mother with Mona Sarkar and Light Ganguly

 Mona Sarkar posing for a book authored by Dr. Prabhat Sanyal

-In the following photographs, Mona Sarkar is seen performing in various dramas organized in the Ashram Theatre.
+In the following photographs, Mona Sarkar is seen performing in various dramas organized in the Ashram Theatre on 1st December.

 Savitri: 1st December 1953